If you’re looking for the best Nintendo 3DS games, there’s no shortage of titles to choose from, thanks to the console’s long life cycle.

 Bravely Default offers its own twist on combat, however, with a host of unique gameplay mechanics like combo meters and auto-battle.
 Bravely Default released to rave reviews and surprising commercial success, prompting Square Enix to release a sequel, Bravely Second.
-Another sequel is currently being created for the, and a demo recently dropped on the eShop.
+Bravely Default 2 has also released on theand further builds on this game’s successful formula.

 Although several different ports of this game exist, the 3DS version of Shovel Knight consistently receives the highest scores.
 Indie game developer Yacht Club Games designed Shovel Knight to closely resemble the gameplay and graphics of platformers designed for the original NES.
 Playing as the titular Shovel Knight, you must navigate a 2D environment while collecting treasure and fighting off hordes of bad guys affiliated with the Order of No Quarter.
 Each stage features largely the same formula, however, requiring you to battle through various terrain, grab as much treasure as possible, and defeat a final boss in order to move on.
 Though it seems rather simple and straightforward, Shovel Knight’s captivating gameplay makes it a damn hard game to put down, making it one of the best indie games on Nintendo Switch to play.

 Few games command the longevity and reverence that has defined The Legend of Zelda: Ocarina of Time’s legacy as one of the best N64 games.
-When the game originally launched on the Nintendo 64 back in 1998, it was heralded as one of the greatest — perhaps even the greatest — game ever made.
+When the game originally launched on the Nintendo 64 back in 1998, it was heralded as one of the greatest — perhaps even the greatest — games ever made.
 The title has gone on to frequent many best-of lists, but going back to the N64 title can be, admittedly, a bit difficult given the outdated visuals and presentation.

 Ocarina of Time 3D, however, addresses many of these shortcomings with updated visuals, a sleeker and simpler interface, and even subtle mechanical changes that improve some of the game’s more tedious moments, including a hint system and dedicated quick-access buttons for certain items.